-Council Members are reminded that they must not misuse Council resources for political or other inappropriate purposes.
-Should the Council receive a request for information under the Freedom of Information Act 2000 on a topic on which there is correspondence (email or written), normally that correspondence would have to be disclosed, unless it was exempt.
+Members are reminded that they must not misuse council resources for political or other inappropriate purposes.
+Should CTC receive a request for information under the Freedom of Information Act 2000 on a topic on which there is correspondence (email or written), normally that correspondence would have to be disclosed, unless it was exempt.
 The fact that the disclosure of the correspondence may prove embarrassing would not, in itself, prevent disclosure.